-From the classy decor—black and gold lacquered walls, leopard-print carpeting—to the tuxedoed wait staff to background music played on a baby grand piano, dinner at The Prime Rib announces itself as a special occasion.
+From the classy décor—black and gold lacquered walls, leopard-print carpeting—to the tuxedoed wait staff to background music played on a baby grand piano, dinner at The Prime Rib announces itself as a special occasion and is a great option if you're looking for things for couples to do on vacation.
 It's an old-school experience all the way, so go with the flow and order a classic starter like jumbo shrimp cocktail or the jumbo lump crab cake.
-The signature entree is prime rib, but you don't have to choose red meat; Chesapeake Bay rockfish and cold-water lobster tails are also on the menu.
+The signature entrée is prime rib, but you don't have to choose red meat; Chesapeake Bay rockfish and cold-water lobster tails are also on the menu.
 For dessert, delightfully tart Key lime pie or cheesecake with fresh strawberries should finish you off nicely.
 And do respect the swank atmosphere by leaving the Nikes at home and dressing up.

 Bright and airy, beautified with paintings and potted plants, Petit Louis Bistro fills the bill if you're in the mood for French.
 This convivial Roland Park eatery's menu doesn't stray far from the classics you'd expect at a French bistro: cheesy French onion soup, foie gras, Roquefort salad, duck confit, mussels Provencale, braised veal.
 Steak frites is a grilled New York strip served with a pile of fries; croquelet roti, pan-roasted chicken with new potatoes and mint, is another simple but tasty dish.
 The wine list is extensive, offering bottles from every region in France.
 And you mustn't skip dessert; opera cake and the pot de crème du chocolat are both awesome.
 Service is unfailingly well-mannered, knowledgeable and attentive.

-If you want a real Charm City experience, high-tail it over to Cafe Hon , hon.
+If you want a real Charm City experience and are wondering where to eat, high-tail it over to Cafe Hon , hon.
 It's a Bawlmer institution as well as a Hampden neighborhood fixture, right down to the very large pink flamingo standing out front.
 Don't expect haute cuisine, though; this is basically a diner, and the menu is strictly comfort food.
 Cafe Hon doesn't have the city's best crab cakes—not by a long shot—but you can get a crab cake platter with fries and slaw all day for $19.99.
 Weekend brunch specialties include gingerbread pancakes with cinnamon apples and the Hon salad, served with a homemade dill vinaigrette.
 Service can be slow, so don't come here if you're in a hurry.

 In the heart of Federal Hill, Blue Agave Restaurant has a neighborhood feel and a popular Monday happy hour with $2 soft flour tacos and $1.50 Natty Boh (that's National Bohemian) beers.
 For dinner, start with a spicy Guavarita—chili-infused tequila, guava syrup, and fresh lime and pineapple juices—a drink that pairs nicely with the complimentary chips and salsa.
 There are main dishes you won't find in many Mexican restaurants, like plantain-encrusted Chilean sea bass with a mango-habanero sauce.
 Order a side dish of elote, grilled corn on the cob squirted with lime-infused crema and sprinkled with Cotija.
 For dessert the tres leches cake is properly soaked in milk, and the slice is big enough to share.